-I have lived in Europe since 2011, both in France and the UK.
+I lived in Europe between 2011 and 2020, both in France and the UK.
 Since 2013, I have been based at the School of Geography at the University of Leeds as a Lecturer in Urban Geography.
-I am also Adjoint Assistant Professor of Planning at the University of Colorado Denver, and an affiliate of the Centre Emile Durkheim at Sciences Po Bordeaux.
-I have taught in varying capacities at Sciences Po Paris, Sciences Po Bordeaux and the Université de Cergy Pointoise and the University of Colorado Denver.
+I have also taught or held adjoint or affiliate roles at Sciences Po Paris, Sciences Po Bordeaux, the Université de Cergy Pointoise and the University of Colorado Denver.

 Primary Research and Writing Interests

 My primary focus is the past, present and future of the State of California.
 My book The Road to Resegregation: Northern California and the Failure of Politics, was published in October 2018.
 The book brings together almost a decade of writing on the San Francisco Bay Area into a full length account of how one of the wealthiest and most progressive regions in the world resegregated over the course over the course of my lifetime.
 I am spending as much time in California as possible these days talking about the book, and you can find more information about talks here and the book itself here.
 An interview in Metropolitics about the book is available here.
 For a complete list of essays, articles and papers about California and elsewhere, visit my academic website at the University of Leeds.